radview/webload-documentation/docs/javascript/actions_objects_functions.md

 link objects are local to a single thread.
 You cannot create new link objects using the JavaScript new operator, but you can access HTML links through the properties and methods of the standard DOM objects. link properties are read-only.

-link objects are organized into Collections (see [*Collections* ](#_bookmark23)on page [27](#_bookmark23)) of links or anchors.
+link objects are organized into Collections (see [*Collections* ](using_javascript_ref.md#collections)) of links or anchors.
 To access an individual link’s properties, check the length property of the links collection and use an index number to access the individual links.

 **Syntax**